RandyPatterson/AOAI_Student/README.md

 Participants will learn how to:

 - Build a simple chat using Semantic Kernel and C#
-- Add plugins and enable auto calling to create Planners
+- Add plugins and enable auto-calling to create Planners
 - Create a workflow plugin using Logic Apps
 - Implement Retrieval Augmented Generation (RAG)
   - Document Chunking
   - Grounding AI
-- Working with Image generation
+- Work with Image generation
-- Multi-Agent workflows
+- Develop Multi-Agent workflows

 ## Challenges